Virginia Tech® home

 decorative graphic with Plan wording

 The planning component of the performance management process at Virginia Tech is foundational.
 Planning sets the stage for individual career success as well as organizational success.
-During the planning stage, performance expectations and goals are set for individuals.
+During the Plan phase, performance expectations and goals are set for individuals.
 Goals and expectations should tie back to departmental and/or organizational objectives.

 illustration of people chatting